Historic Wolfeboro a Vacation Favorite

 clear lakes and fresh air that attracted Governor Wentworth.

-The opportunities to experience New Hampshire’s beautiful lakes and outdoors go on and on: swimming, diving, sailing, canoeing, kayaking, jet skis, waterskiing, boat rides and cruises (antique, dinner/dance or rent-your-own), fishing (with or without a guide), hiking, biking, walking trails, golf, mini-golf, tennis and we probably missed something!
+The opportunities to experience New Hampshire’s beautiful lakes and outdoors go on and on: swimming, diving, sailing, canoeing, kayaking, paddle boarding, jet skis, waterskiing, boat rides and cruises (antique, dinner/dance or rent-your-own), fishing (with or without a guide), hiking, biking, walking trails, golf, mini-golf, tennis and we probably missed something!

 Our museums tell many stories.
 Open to the public by the Wolfeboro Historical Society, The Clark House, Pleasant Valley Schoolhouse and a replica historic firehouse tell of Wolfeboro’s early history.
 The 100- year-old Libby Museum is all about New Hampshire’s natural history.
 The Wright Museum tells the story of America in the years 1939-1945 with many exhibits of World War II equipment, uniforms and memorabilia from the “Homefront.”